 Table 3: Austenitic stainless steel solution treatment heating time

-In order to prevent the precipitation of solid solution carbides, the cooling rate is also important.
+To prevent the precipitation of solid solution carbides, the cooling rate is also important.
 In particular, at 600 to 700 ° C, carbides are precipitated and sensitized.
-Therefore, rapid cooling must be performed.
-Due to the low thermal conductivity of austenitic stainless steel, the cooling of the central part is still very slow for materials with a large cross section.
+So, rapid cooling must be performed.
+Due to the low thermal conductivity of austenitic stainless steel.
+The cooling of the central part is still very slow for materials with a large cross-section.
 No matter how fast.
 Sensitization is often caused by a large amount of precipitation of carbides.
-Therefore, in actual production, materials with large cross-sections are generally considered to be stabilized austenitic stainless steels with elements such as Ti and Nb.
+So, in actual production, materials with large cross-sections are generally considered to be stabilized austenitic stainless steels with elements.
+Such as Ti and Nb.
 Because elements such as Ti and Nb have a high affinity for carbon.
-Such stabilized austenitic stainless steels (such as 321, 347, etc.) can be quenched without water quenching or other rapid cooling measures.
+Such stabilized austenitic stainless steels (such as 321, 347, etc.).
+It can be quenched without water quenching or other rapid cooling measures.

 Table 4: Reference annealing temperature of ferritic stainless steel

-When martensitic stainless steel is used as a tool steel, it is quenched.
+When martensitic stainless steel is used as tool steel, it is quenched.
 For quenching, it is necessary to heat up to above the critical point.
-In order to solidify the carbide into the austenite.
+To solidify the carbide into the austenite.
 When the temperature is raised to solidify the carbide, the carbon diffusion rate is slow.
-In order to obtain a uniform austenite structure, the heat of the mouth is generally 50 ° C higher than the critical point temperature.
+To get a uniform austenite structure, the heat of the mouth is generally 50 ° C higher than the critical point temperature.
 And must also have a certain holding time.
-In order to fully and uniformly dissolve the carbide.
+To fully and uniformly dissolve the carbide.
 Of course, if the heating time is too long and the heating temperature is too high, the martensite structure will be uneven.
 The retained austenite structure is increased, so that internal stress is generated due to poor expansion inside the material.

 Martensite steel is a kind of hot crack-sensitive steel.
-The steel has low thermal conductivity at low temperatures and is prone to cracking when heated rapidly.
-Therefore, when processing large-section materials, it should be preheated and then rapidly heated.
+The steel has a low thermal conductivity at low temperatures and is prone to cracking when heated rapidly.
+Thus, when processing large-section materials, they should be preheated and then rapidly heated.
 Table 5 shows the reference annealing temperature for martensitic stainless steel.

 Table 5: Reference annealing temperature of martensitic stainless steel

-When used as structural steel, it should be tempered (tempered state) on the basis of quenching.
+When used as structural steel, it should be tempered (tempered state) based on quenching.
 Martensitic stainless steel has temper brittleness.
 The tempering temperature should generally not be lower than 580 °C. When cooling from the tempering temperature, oil cooling is generally used to avoid temper brittleness.
-Air cooling may also be used in order to obtain a higher yield limit.
-However, an important mechanical indicator of structural steel will have a lower impact value.
+Air cooling may also be used to get a higher yield limit.
+But, an important mechanical indicator of structural steel will have a lower impact value.
 It should be noted that the martensitic stainless steel should be tempered as soon as possible after quenching.
 If it cannot be tempered as soon as possible, the material is prone to cracks.

 The heat treatment of this new type of stainless steel includes homogenization, full annealing, solution heat treatment, aging treatment, and transformation cooling.
 Its characteristics are:

-It can be seen from the above analysis that the heat treatment of stainless steel is more complicated.
+The above analysis showing the Stainless Steel Heat Treatment Process is more complicated.
 Different heat treatment methods should be adopted according to the characteristics of different steel grades.
 This will meet the different requirements of users.